4.18 Ongoing Case Planning

 • The SSW shall modify the case plan, at any point in the case, when there is a change in the family composition, this includes a change in household members and/or a trial home visit.

-• The SSW will not involve the parent in the case planning process if parental rights have been terminated, unless the FSOS or designee determine it is in the child's best interest.
+• The SSW will not involve the parent in the case planning process if parental rights have been terminated unless the FSOS or designee determines it is in the child's best interest.

 • While the participation of the child’s parents is important, the review is required within six (6) months of the child’s temporary removal hearing/placement or the last periodic review, even when the parents do not attend.

-• The three primary permanency goals in order of preference are:
+• The four (4) primary permanency goals in order of preference are:

 • Return to parent;